George, Duke of Saxony: Life

-His father was Albert the Brave of Saxony, founder of the Albertine line of the Wettin family, his mother was Sidonie, daughter of George Podiebrad, King of Bohemia.
+His father was Albert the Brave of Saxony, founder of the Albertine line of the Wettin family, his mother was Sidonie, daughter of George of Poděbrady, King of Bohemia.
 Elector Frederick the Wise, a member of the Ernestine branch of the same family, known for his protection of Luther, was a cousin of Duke George.

 George, as the eldest son, received an excellent training in theology and other branches of learning, and was thus much better educated than most of the princes of his day.

 As early as 1488, when his father was in East Frisia fighting on behalf of the emperor, George was regent of the ducal possessions, which included the Margraviate of Meissen with the cities of Dresden and Leipzig.

 He is buried with his wife Barbara in the purpose-built Georgskapelle in Meissen Cathedral.
 The room contains a magnificent altarpiece by Lucas Cranach the Elder.
 In 1677 a highly ornate ceiling was added to the chapel, designed by Wolf Caspar von Klengel.